Nuclei-Software/nuclei-linux-sdk/README.md

 and run opensbi with linux payload on xlspike by running `make sim`.

 Here is sample output running in xl_spike:

+> Log is not up to date, and may not working.

 ~~~
 xl_spike --isa=rv64imac /home/hqfang/workspace/software/nuclei-linux-sdk/work/demosoc/opensbi/platform/nuclei/demosoc/firmware/fw_payload.elf